How to launch an effective EHS awareness training program

 Whenever a problem is identified in any part of the EHS training awareness program you—in coordination with all workers—should take prompt action to correct the problem and prevent its recurrence.

-Determine whether your performance indicators and goals are still relevant and, if not, how you could change them to more effectively drive improvements in the workplace towards EHS excellence.
+Determine whether your performance indicators and goals are still relevant and, if not, how you could change them to drive improvements more effectively.

 These program evaluation and improvement steps are effective for evaluating the success of any of your existing EHS programs, from your stormwater management to your hazard communication program.